 An International Need

-10% of the European Union’s GDP is generated by logistics and transport activities.
+10% of Europe’s GDP is generated by logistics and other transport activities.
 13.1% of global greenhouse gasses are caused by the transport sector, with 60% of those emissions road freight generated.

 Within the transport chain, there are two types of emissions: